jtgry/lakemartinchiro/site/content/first-visit.md

     In some cases, they can even identify their misalignments and degeneration themselves.
     At the specific periods during the corrective care we do follow up x-rays to confirm the **spinal correction**    "
+- template: block-content
+  content: |-
+    Once the information is collected and examinations are performed, Dr. Peaden will give you a detailed report of all findings and answer any questions including:

+    1\.
+How can you help me?

+    2\.
+How often do I need to come in?

+    3\.
+What will my treatment cost?

+    After reviewing your health history, goals, and examining your spine and X-rays, Dr. Peaden will discuss recommendations and notify you if your condition requires care with other providers.
+Dr. Peaden will provide the best treatment and wellness program for your needs.

+    At the conclusion of this initial appointment, you can choose to experience your first treatment.
+This may include spinal adjustments, physical therapy, and/or soft tissue massage.
+Treatment is interactive, so you can express concerns about the different styles of treatment anytime.

+    Prior to leaving, the doctor will suggest a wellness program to incorporate outside of treatment.
+If you are in pain when you first come into our office this may include: ice or heat application instructions, certain activities or positions to avoid, and at home exercises and/or stretches.
+If you desire, our wellness team will work with you also to create healthy habits and routines for your lifestyle.
+Every person is unique; therefore, everyone requires a customized wellness plan.
+The purpose of our wellness program is for you to achieve good spinal alignment, have a healthy diet, exercise, and maintain a positive mental state.
+  heading: Treatment and Wellness Program
 subtitle: ''
 menu:
   main: